-Investments denominated in foreign currencies are limited to 40% of the Insurance Fund assets, as prescribed by the Insurance (Valuation and Capital) Regulations.
+Investments denominated in foreign currencies are limited to 40% of the Insurance Fund assets, as prescribed by the MAS Notice 133 on Valuation and Capital Framework for Insurers.
 In complying with the foreign currency limit, active currency decisions are made when investing in foreign currency equities and bonds.